 All the magic happens in the hosts.
-First, the BGP speaker nodes learn the neighbor routes and propagate those to the local controller (LC), which then propagates those to the global controller(GC).
+First, the BGP speakers learn the neighbor routes and propagate those to the local controller (LC), which then propagates those to the global controller(GC).
 The GC then builds its intent for optimal forwarding of the full internet routing table.
 It then propagates those routes to LCs which then install them in all the TCP reverse proxy hosts.
 The same thing happens for security policies.

 The BGP Speakers are in fact a Virtual Network Function, which is a network function implemented using x86 CPUs, the routing also is a VNF, as well as ACLs.
 Also, notice that the peering fabric is not complicated at all.
-The most used ACL rules(5%) are there but the Internet Routing table is not there.
+The most used ACL rules(5%) are there but the full Internet Routing table is not.
 The hosts will make the routing decision and encapsulate the packets, labeling it with the egress switch and egress port of the Fabric.

 Configuration and Management

 It’s mentioned in the paper that as the LC propagates configuration changes down, it canaries those changes to a subset of nodes and verify correct behavior before proceeding to wide-scale deployment.
-These are implemented:
+These features are implemented:

 - Big Red Button – the ability to backroll features of the system and test this nightly.